-- 5. In the Does your Internet connection require a login? section, select the Yes radio button. - 6.
-From the Internet Service Provider menu, select the encapsulation method: PPPoE, L2TP, or PPTP. - 7.
+- 5. In the WAN Preference section, select one of the following options: - Internet Port (1 Gbps).
+Select this option if you connected a modem to the Internet port on your router. - Multi-Gig Port (2.5/1 Gbps).
+Select this option if you want to use the Multi-Gig port for your Internet connection.
+For more information, see Get Multi-Gig Internet With the Multi-Gig Port on page 31. - Multi-Gig Internet (1 Gbps + 1 Gbps).
+Select this option if you want to set up Multi-Gig Internet and use the Internet port and Ethernet port 1 for your Internet connection.
+For more information, see Get Multi-Gig Internet With Internet Port Aggregation on page 31. - 6.
+In the Does your Internet connection require a login? section, select the Yes radio button. - 7.
+From the Internet Service Provider menu, select the encapsulation method: PPPoE, L2TP, or PPTP. - 8.
 In the Login field, enter the login name that your ISP gave you.
-This login name is often an email address. - 8.
-In the Password field, type the password that you use to log in to your Internet service. - 9.
-If your ISP requires a service name, type it in the Service Name (if Required) field. - 10.
-From the Connection Mode menu, select Always On, Dial on Demand, or Manually Connect. - 11.
-To change the number of minutes until the Internet login times out, in the Idle Timeout (In minutes) field, type the number of minutes.

-This is how long the router keeps the Internet connection active when no one on the network is using the Internet connection.
-A value of 0 (zero) means never log out.
+This login name is often an email address. - 9.
+In the Password field, type the password that you use to log in to your Internet service. - 10.
+If your ISP requires a service name, type it in the Service Name (if Required) field. - 11.
+From the Connection Mode menu, select Always On, Dial on Demand, or Manually Connect. - 12.
+To change the number of minutes until the Internet login times out, in the Idle Timeout (In minutes) field, type the number of minutes. - This is how long the router keeps the Internet connection active when no one on the network is using the Internet connection.
+A value of 0 (zero) means never log out. - 13.
+Select an Internet IP Address radio button: - Get Dynamically from ISP.
+Your ISP uses DHCP to assign your IP address.
+Your ISP automatically assigns these addresses. - Use Static IP Address.
+Enter the IP address, IP subnet mask, and the gateway IP address that your ISP assigned.
+The gateway is the ISP router to which your router connects. - 14.
+Select a Domain Name Server (DNS) Address radio button: - Get Automatically from ISP.
+Your ISP uses DHCP to assign your DNS servers.
+Your ISP automatically assigns this address.